PayaamEmami/recommendation-system-for-learning/README.md

 At a high level, RSL is composed of:

 ### 🎨 Blazor Server Frontend
-- Interactive web UI with multiple feed types (Papers, Videos, Blogs, Social Media Posts)
+- Interactive web UI with multiple feed types (Papers, Videos, Blogs)
 - User flows for browsing personalized feeds and managing sources
 - Real-time updates and responsive design
 - Dark/Light theme support